 I swam and played in the water with confidence only because my mother was nearby, and I was sure she would not let me get into difficulties and would rescue me if I did.
 But coming from a family with seafarers in my ancestry, and spending so much time near the sea taught me a respect for the power of the water, especially when it was rough weather.
 That means I would never have dreamt of doing anything as stupid as getting out of a boat into a rough sea, as Peter is shown as doing in our Gospel reading.

-First of all, the miracle is telling us about Jesus.
+First of all, the miracles we heard about this morning are telling us about Jesus.
 There is a strand of the Old Testament that sees the sea as the place of chaos, inhabited by sea monsters who cause storms and the deaths of seafarers.
 But one strand of the creation myths, echoes of which are found in the Psalms and Job, tells how Yahweh defeated the sea monsters to form the earth.
 So, when Jesus calms the storm, the text is telling us that God is present.
 There are also passages in the psalms which talk of God walking on the surface of the sea.
 So when Jesus walks on the water, the story again is telling us that God is present in him.
-And just to confirm it, Jesus says, “Don’t be afraid, I am” ( using the name of God given to Moses in Exodus).
+And just to confirm it, Jesus says, “Don’t be afraid, I am” (using the name of God given to Moses at the burning bush, that we hear about in Exodus).

-The miracle is also telling us that Jesus is at hand to help, even when he appears to be far off.
+The miracles are also telling us that Jesus is at hand to help, even when he appears to be far off.
 Perhaps the church for whom the Gospel was written was going through a time of troubles, when they thought their very survival was in question, like those in Iraq at the moment; and as their troubles continued, they felt that God in Jesus had deserted them.
 The waves and the contrary wind represent everything that was against them.
-The story tells us that on the contrary, though unseen, Jesus is keeping watch on them from far off, and will come to them when they really need him – and that when he is there, the storms will be stilled, and they will reach their safe harbour quickly.
-In this, the story of the stilling of the storm echoes our Old Testament story.
-Elijah, too, thinks God has deserted him, and sinks into depression and despair; but it is only when he has reached this lowest point that he is able to hear the ‘still, small voice’ of God, commissioning him to undertake the impossible in God’s name.
+The story tells us that on the contrary, though unseen, Jesus is keeping watch on them from far off, and will come to them when they really need him; and that when he is there, the storms will be stilled, and they will reach their safe harbour quickly.

 Peter, the story tells us, was able to walk on water so long as he kept looking at Jesus.
 It was when he looked down, and let his trust be overwhelmed by fear, that he began to sink.
 In the same way we need to keep Christ at the centre of our thoughts as we live out our discipleship, and to trust in the way of love and acceptance he showed us, however difficult it may seem.
 We follow the path of discipleship not in our own strength, but in the strength we get from Christ.
 That is why being part of the Body of Christ, the Christian fellowship, is so important for us.
 If we try to do God’s work in our own strength, through our own limited resources, we will not succeed.
 This is also the message of Paul in our passage from the letter to the Romans.
 It is through our faith in Jesus that we will be saved, not through our own actions, however righteous.

-But this miracle story also tells us that sometimes God in Christ will call us to get out of the boat, and do something amazing for him.
+But the second miracle story also tells us that sometimes God in Christ will call us to get out of the boat, and do something amazing for him.
 Too many of us live our lives firmly sat down in the safety of the boat, firmly enclosed in our own comfort zone.
 In our church life and in our daily lives, we are not willing to take risks for God.
-But sometimes Jesus asks us to metaphorically leave the boat, and go into dangerous waters to meet him – because Jesus is not sitting where it’s comfortable and safe – he never did!
-So, the story is saying, be ready to leave your comfort zone if Jesus calls, and be willing to do things you would not normally do – you will never know you can walk on water until you do.
+But sometimes Jesus asks us to metaphorically leave the boat, and go into dangerous waters to meet him; because Jesus is not sitting where it’s comfortable and safe; he never did!
+So, the story is saying, be ready to leave your comfort zone if Jesus calls, and be willing to do things you would not normally do; you will never know you can walk on water until you do.